pandey-ankit/helidon-oci-devops/os-support/os-support.md

 In this lab, you will:

-*
+* Modify Helidon application to show it integration with OCI services like Object storage
+* Verify the sucessfull Object storage integration

 ### Prerequisite

-*
+* An Oracle Free Tier(Trial), Paid or LiveLabs Cloud Account

-## Task 1: Modify the Helidon application to add Obejct storage support
+## Task 1: Modify the Helidon application for  Obejct storage integration